toolleeo/cli-apps/README.md

 * [Cat9](https://github.com/letoram/cat9) - Cat9 is a user shell script for LASH - a command-line shell that discriminates against terminal emulators, written in Lua.
 * [cosh](https://github.com/tomhrr/cosh) - Concatenative command-line shell.
 * [DASH](http://gondor.apana.org.au/~herbert/dash/) - DASH is a POSIX-compliant implementation of /bin/sh that aims to be as small as possible.
 It does this without sacrificing speed where possible.
+* [Elvish](https://github.com/elves/elvish) - Elvish is a versatile interactive shell and expressive programming language, combined into one seamless package.
 * [Fish](https://fishshell.com/) - "A command line shell for the 90s"; focused on user-friendliness, with powerful autosuggestions, colors, "sane scripting" (w.r.t. to Bash).
+* [Ion](https://github.com/redox-os/ion) - Ion is a modern system shell that features a simple, yet powerful, syntax.
 * [N-Commodore](https://github.com/psprint/n-commodore) - A novel file manager/shell/command-line, where everything is panelized, greppable and remembered.
+* [Nushell](https://github.com/nushell/nushell) - A modern shell written in Rust, where all data is structured.
 * [Reptyl](https://github.com/0ut0flin3/Reptyl) - A cross-platform command line shell that supports execution of commands in natural language.
 * [Spaceship](https://spaceship-prompt.sh/) - Minimalistic, powerful and extremely customizable Zsh prompt.
 * [Twin](https://github.com/cosmos72/twin) - Text mode window environment.
 A "retro" program for embedded or remote systems, that doubles as X11 terminal and text-mode equivalent of VNC server.